laaragm/ML-Model-Deployment/README.md

 Now, if everything's working you can run(also, don't forget to do this in your project's folder):
 $ docker-compose up

-If you get a "permission denied" message: https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket
+In case you get a "permission denied" message: https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket

 If everything works fine you'll a message like this(after running docker-compose up):
 "Starting ..........